CRAWLING INSECT CONTROL FOR BED BUGS

 - Make sure bed is not touching any walls.
 Also make sure there is no skirting or any thing other than the 4 legs touching the floor.

-- With you hands or an applicator, dust some food grade Diatomaceous Earth into the mattress and ridges on the outside of the mattress.
-Dust some DE between the mattress and box springs also.
+- With you hands or an applicator, dust some CRAWLING INSECT CONTROL diatomaceous earth into the mattress and ridges on the outside of the mattress.
+Dust some also between the mattress and box springs.

-- Spread some DE all over the room, working into the carpets and corners of the room.
+- Spread some CRAWLING INSECT CONTROL diatomaceous earth all over the room, working it into the carpets and corners of the room.
 You may have to remove the bottoms of furniture and dust some in them also.
 Put a large pile around each of the 4 legs - since bed bugs cannot fly, the 4 legs are the only way the bedbugs can get to you.
 Repeat this once a week for 4 weeks.

 - You can also take off the outlet covers and using a plastic dispenser, like our pest pistol, puff some DE into the walls.
 Bed Bugs love to live there and are the main way they spread from room to room.
 Be very careful - use nothing that would conduct electricity and shock you.